Edgar-Roman/nutty_arcade/README.md

 To get in contact, please e-mail us!

 ### Current Project - NUTTY ARCADE
-We are currently working on http://www.nuttyarcade.com/, a website for accessible gaming that allows you to connect with friends and save progress so that you can feel pride and accomplishment for the many hours you waste on our website to support capitalism!
+We are currently working on http://www.nuttyarcade.com/, a website that allows you to play tabletop games with your friends (without a paywall :o)
+(and save progress so that you can feel pride and accomplishment for the many hours you waste on our website to support capitalism)!

 Games to await for:
 - FISH